Git for Collaboration

 commit id: "main continues..."

-Alice’s work is now part of main.
-Clean and traceable.
+Catherine’s work is now part of main.
+This is nice because it is traceable.

 Practice Checkpoint: Merge Your Branch